MSG is a big thing in China. At Carrefour and Walmart, we found a seasonings corner and half an aisle dedicated to MSG:

 (Pardon the blur pic but it was a quick snap!)

-I also learned that chicken stock cubes called jī jing (鸡精) (e.g. Knorr) is located under another section:
+Chicken stock cubes are called jī jing (鸡精) (e.g. Knorr) is located under another section:

 A popular brand I see advertised on TV is 太太乐 (tài tai lè) or “Happy Wife”?
 You can see the green brand logo in the photo above.